ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/paging.dotnet.markdown

 ## Example II - Basic Paging

 Let's assume that our page size is `10`, and we want to retrieve the 3rd page.
-To do this we need to issue following query:
+To do this, we need to issue following query:

 {CODE-TABS}
 {CODE-TAB:csharp:Query paging_2_1@Indexes\Querying\Paging.cs /}